usedgoodreads/usedgoodreads/README.md

 Workflow
 1. Configure the environment using `*.env` files in the `env` directory; see the `env/*.env.example` files
-2. Get a shell in the container you are developing for, e.g. the backend
+2. Get a shell in the container you are developing for, e.g. the app
-3. Use your host editor to make changes to backend source code
+3. Use your host editor to make changes to app source code
-4. Run tests, linters, the app, etc. in the backend container shell
+4. Run tests, linters, the app, etc. in the app container shell

 This makes sure our development is self-contained and reproducible.
 At the same time it makes away with having to build new images for source code changes.